-- borrowers losing 0% deal if you miss a payment, are late paying or go over your credit limit, the 0% deal will be ended and you are back to high-interest rates; 3 million people have had this happen, losing the 0% deal often in the first few months.
+- borrowers losing 0% deal if you are late paying or go over your credit limit, the 0% deal will be ended and you are back to high-interest rates; 3 million people have had this happen, losing the 0% deal often in the first few months.

-- high interest charges after the end of 0% period RBS, who stopped offering 0% transfers a couple of years ago, said that over a third of their borrowers kept balances on the card for more than seven months after the 0% period ended.
+- high interest charges after the end of 0% period RBS, who stopped offering 0% transfers a few years ago, said that over a third of their borrowers kept balances on the card for more than seven months after the 0% period ended.

 So get organised!

-None of these ‘problems’ should stop you from taking out a 0% credit card if your credit rating is good enough to be offered one.
-You just have to be organised so that you take advantage of the deal and the lender doesn’t take advantage of you!
+None of these problems should stop you from taking out a 0% credit card if your credit rating is good enough to get one.
+You just have to be organised so that you take advantage of the deal and the lender doesn’t take advantage of you.

 First, don’t rely on your memory to make those minimum monthly payments.
 You may think you are not going to forget, but a busy period at work, a nasty dose of flu or a family crisis can spoil your good intentions.
 By missing a payment or making it late, you won’t just lose this 0% offer, you are likely to get a black mark on your credit rating which will make it hard to get another one.

 The best thing you can do is divide the debt by the number of months in the offer and set up a standing order for that amount.
 That means at the end of the deal you are debt free, so say thanks to Mr CardCo for the really cheap loan for 3 years!